diego-codes/recipes/sauces/lemon-dijon-vinaigrette-dressing.md

-# Lemon dijon vinagrette dressing
+# Lemon dijon vinaigrette dressing

 This recipe comes from the [Laughing Spatula](https://laughingspatula.com/3-minute-lemon-dijon-vinaigrette/).
 It's bright and easy to make.